-What might you bet is the most famous game in St. Paul public high schools – in terms of the number of members?
+What might you bet is the most famous game in St. Paul public high schools – regarding the number of members?

-You’d think hockey, soccer, or basketball.
+You’d think of hockey, soccer, or basketball.
 Maybe music, dance crew, song, or soccer?

 It’s badminton, and St. Paul Johnson is Minnesota’s reigning dynasty.